Super blood moon: How to watch the total lunar eclipse this month

-Parts of the world are about to experience a total lunar eclipse, but thanks to livestreams, you can watch the celestial festivities from anywhere.
 Get ready for a rare and lovely cosmic phenomenon on May 26.
+Parts of the world are about to experience a total lunar eclipse, which turns the moon a rusty red.
+Thanks to livestreams, you can watch the celestial festivities from anywhere.

 A lunar eclipse happens when the moon moves into the Earth's shadow, which blocks the sun's light.
 Unlike with a solar eclipse, you can look directly at the moon with the naked eye.
 This month's total lunar eclipse has all sorts of names.
 We can sum it up as the "super flower blood moon."